LabPy/lantz/docs/faq.rst

 Finally, talk to us if you have an idea that can be added to the core.
 We aim to keep the core small, robust and easy to maintain.
 However, patterns that appear recurrently when we work on drivers are factored out to the core after proven right.

+Take a look at the :ref:`contributing` section for more information.

 Where does the name comes from?
 -------------------------------

 It is a tribute to friend, Maximiliano Lantz.
 He was passionate scientist, teacher and science popularizer.
 We dreamt many times about having an instrumentation software simple to be used for teaching but powerful to be used for research.
 I hope that this toolkit fulfills these goals.

+.. _`issue tracker in GitHub`: https://github.com/hgrecco/lantz/issues